Migrating Your FiveM City to New Hardware Without Data Loss

 Pre-Migration Audit

-Taking a Known-Good Backup
+Securing a Reliable Backup

-Database
+Database Export

 mysqldump -u DB_USER -p DB_NAME --single-transaction --routines --triggers > fivem_$(date +%Y%m%d).sql